 What most visitors love about Tuyoq that sets it apart from places like Jiaohe and Gaochang is that it is a village where Uyghur residents still live and work.
 It is a rare opportunity to walk through a living museum of Uyghur culture, a look back at life as it used to be hundreds of years ago.

 Granted, tourism is slowly creeping into the culture of this small village.
 As more and more people come to visit, residents have begun to demand payment for any picture taken of them and small stands sell trinkets to the passerby.
 In general, though, it is a friendly, quiet village that is well-worth a visit in my opinion.

 In the back of the village, on the north side, hundreds of caves have been discovered that used to house paintings and ancient texts.
-Unfortunately, this area of the town is strictly off-limits and even while I was being escorted by an official CCTV crew this past month, we were still unable to obtain permission to enter.
+Unfortunately, this area of the town is strictly off-limits and even while I was being escorted by an official CCTV crew, we were still unable to obtain permission to enter.

-Of course, there are a number of other great Turpan travel destinations including the Bezekilik Caves, the Astana Tombs, the ancient Uyghur karez and more – but these are the typical destinations you’ll find in most major travel guides.
+Of course, there are a number of other great places to see in Turpan that I go into more detail in the Xinjiang Travel Guide I published.
+These destinations include the Bezekilik Caves, the Astana Tombs, the ancient Uyghur karez and more – but these are the typical destinations you’ll find in most major travel guides.

-Here are two bonus recommendations that you won’t find in any other guides that are worth a visit if you have extra time.
+Here are two bonus recommendations that you won’t find in any other guides (besides mine) that are worth a visit if you have extra time.